-We have performed a limited assurance engagement on the separate consolidated non-financial report of RATIONAL AG, Landsberg am Lech/Germany, (hereafter referred to as "the Company") for the financial year from 1 January to 31 December 2021 (hereafter referred to as "non-financial statement").
+We have performed a limited assurance engagement on the separate non-financial consolidated report of RATIONAL AG, Landsberg am Lech/Germany, (hereafter referred to as "the Company") for the financial year from 1 January to 31 December 2022 (hereafter referred to as "non-financial reporting").

-Our engagement did not cover the contents of any websites referred to in the sustainability report.
+Our engagement did not cover the external sources of documentation stated in the non-financial reporting nor the contents of any websites referred to in the non-financial reporting.